Ver esta página en español

 • Setting the location and proximity searching

-• Finding resources like food and shelter, utility assistance, transportation, child care, medical and dental care, etc by using search keywords or by browsing through the categories
+• Finding resources like food and shelter, utility assistance, transportation, child care, medical and dental care, etc, by using search keywords or by browsing through the categories

-• What kind of information you can expect in a SACRD listing
+• What kind of information can you expect in a SACRD listing

 • Looking up specific organizations or programs